AxelBanderet/sigfox-blockchain/readme.md

 Add a user to Azure Blockchain Workbench that will represent your device using this [documentation](https://docs.microsoft.com/en-gb/azure/blockchain/workbench/manage-users).

+After creating a user to representing my Sens'it, I end up with this Active Directory user list:

+![Image](img/ActiveDirectoryUsers.png)

-Identify the device ID for your device that will be sent with the telemetry message.
+Identify the device ID from the device that will be sending telemetry messages, then go to your Azure SQL database.

 In the query window, enter and execute the following SQL

 Update [User] Set External Id = ‘ < your device id here >’ where EmailAddress = ‘< insert email address here >’

-After creating a user to representing my Sens'it, I end up with this Active Directory user list:

-![Image](img/ActiveDirectoryUsers.png)

 ### 3. Data formatting